Felix Jud

-The bookstore established itself as an important piece of history for the city; during WWII, Felix Jud, though not Jewish, was ordered to change his last name because it led many to think that he was Jewish.
-He decorated multiple provocative store windows as well, where, with humour and knowledge, he made fun of Adolf Hitler.
-For example, he decorated a store window for an anniversary of the store, in which he put a cartoon of a Jew with a photo of Hitler as a baby, one as a confirmand and another current one.
-The slogan "Jud stays Jud" could be seen under that, in addition to a laundry board saying "Persil stays Persil."
-He also sold forbidden literature in his store and had connections to the "Weiße Rose" in Hamburg.
+The bookstore established itself as an important piece of history for the city.
+During Nazi Germany, Felix Jud was asked to change his last name because it led many to think that he was Jewish.
+He refused to do so.
+At the time, he decorated multiple provocative store windows as well, where, with humour and knowledge, he made fun of Adolf Hitler.
+For example, he decorated a store window for the anniversary of the business, in which he put a Nazi cartoon with the slogan "Jud stays Jud" and a photo of himself as a baby, one as a confirmand and another current one.
+A laundry board saying "Persil stays Persil" could be seen under that.
+Jud also sold forbidden literature in his store and had connections to the "Weiße Rose" in Hamburg.
 The business became a meeting point for opponents of the Nazi regime.

 On December 18, 1943, he was arrested and sent to the "Polizeigefängnis Fuhlsbüttel" jail for his actions and later, in 1944, transported to the KZ Neuengamme.
 His trial was with Albert Suhr, Hannelore Willbrandt, Ursula de Boor und Wilhelm Stoldt, who were accused of actions against the Nazi regime as well.

 After Germany was defeated, Jud rebuilt his bookstore, first in "Neuer Wall 39", where he was kicked out because the landlord wanted to use the space otherwise.
 Following this, he was kicked out of his own apartment, because the landlord did not want to have a business in his apartment.
 Then, he continued rebuilding in the house of the journal "Hamburger Abendblatt" which was offered by a friend, Axel Springer.
 Lastly, he rebuilt in "Neuer Wall 13", where the store currently stands.